jhud/skinorchestra/README.md

 Once plugged into an Android phone, the pads marked "skin" can be bridged by skin contact, which produces a variable frequency square wave across the microphone input.

 You can use this "as is" for a simple tone, but this signal can also be processed by an Android app, which counts the zero-crossing frequency of the square wave and converts it to MIDI or OSC (app coming soon).

+## Construction

+This board design only uses a few through-hole components, so it should be easy to construct.
+You could also build it easily with veroboard or on a breadboard if you don't want to fabricate the board.

+To connect to the smartphone, use a standard 4-pin headphone/microphone connector.
+Connect ground to ground, and the microphone to "SIGNAL".
+Check your phone's headphone jack pinout to make sure you have the right channels on the connector.

 ## Usage